PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 ConvPool/late-dequant boundaries, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
 Four stale AST boundary contracts now require the new assigned targets.

+The adjacent HardSwish-SE layout owner has exactly two production forms.
+The absolute-terminal form already captures a starting tensor count and merges the owner's one rewrite counter with `pruned_unused_tensors`; the earlier form, immediately after terminal SiNet recovery, still discards its raw result.
+The owner invokes unused-tensor pruning unconditionally, so a zero rewrite counter does not prove ModelIR stability.

+Strict characterization freezes the wrapper and one-key schema, unconditional cleanup, exact two-call count, the existing prune-aware late form, and the terminal-SiNet/dequant-HardSigmoid boundaries.
+It selects `_terminal_sinet_hardswish_se_stats` for the earlier raw result and requires it to remain unconsumed.
+Retention must add no mutation guard, dependency, pass call, reorder, or TensorFlow import path.